arbor-sim/arbor/doc/tutorial/network_ring.rst

 Step **(14)** sets the probes (step **10**) to measure at a certain schedule.
 This is sometimes described as attaching a :term:`sampler` to a :term:`probe`. :py:func:`arbor.simulation.sample` expects a :term:`probe id` and the desired schedule (here: a recording frequency of 10 kHz).
 Note that the probe id is a separate index from those of :term:`connection` endpoints; probe ids correspond to the index of the list produced by :py:func:`arbor.recipe.probes` on cell ``gid``.

-:py:func:`arbor.simulation.sample` returns a handle to the :term`samples <sample>` that will be recorded.
+:py:func:`arbor.simulation.sample` returns a handle to the :term:`samples <sample>` that will be recorded.
 We store these handles for later use.

 Step **(15)** executes the simulation for a duration of 100 ms.